strehan321/Machine-Learning-Project-2/README.md

 # Machine-Learning-Project-2
-Cardiac Arrhythmia Analysis-> Type of Arrhythmia from ECG Recordings This database contains 279 attributes, 206 of which are linear
+Cardiac Arrhythmia Analysis-> Type of Arrhythmia from ECG Recordings.

+This database contains 279 attributes, 206 of which are linear
      valued and the rest are nominal.